 Denver Travel Guide: A Day-by-Day Breakdown

-This section of the Denver Travel Guide is a breakdown of what I did while in Denver!
+This section of the guide is a breakdown of what I did while in Denver!
 If you do not have as much time as I did, I suggest choosing your most preferred sites and spots to visit prior to arriving.

 - Snooze for Brunch: This brunch menu has everything you could possibly look for in a brunch!
 There are multiple locations, but I recommend going to the one inside Union Station!
 The interior is eclectic and artsy, and they had an outdoor heated tent to sit in as well.
 From their larger-than-life unique mimosa flavors, to their eggs benedict (my favorite), this place is definitely a MUST go!